LLNL/scr/doc/rst/users/assumptions.rst

   current dataset to a file containing data from a previous dataset.
   Each dataset must be self-contained.
 * On some systems, datasets are cached in RAM disk.
-  This restricts usage of SCR on those machines to applications whose memory footprint leaves sufficient room to store the dataset files in memory simultaneously with the running application.
+  One must ensure there is sufficient memory capacity to store the dataset files after accounting for the memory consumed by the application.
-  The amount of storage needed depends on the number of cached datasets and the redundancy scheme used.
+  The amount of storage needed depends on the number of cached datasets and the redundancy scheme that is applied.
   See Section :ref:`sec-redundancy` for details.
 * SCR occasionally flushes files from cache to the parallel file system.
   All files must reside under a top-level directory on the parallel file system